 Biden Pledges Veto on GOP Bill Mandating Full Weapons Shipment to Israel

-President Biden Reacts To Special Counsel Report Addresses Concerns Over His Memory, Age And Judgement
+President Biden Reacts to Special Counsel Report Addresses Concerns Over His Memory, Age and Judgement

 The President Biden has taken a firm stance against the Israel Security Assistance Support Act, a bill introduced by Republicans in both the Senate and House of Representatives.
 This legislation seeks to obligate the Biden administration to promptly deliver previously approved military weapons to Israel and withhold funds from key government entities until the halted shipments are fulfilled.
 In response, the White House issued a statement asserting its vehement opposition to the bill, indicating that President Biden would exercise his veto power if presented with it.